-This reports the MAIB’s investigation of the loss of a crewman overboard from the potter Our Sarah Jane (NN710) in the English Channel on 9 June 2016.
-The crewman jumped overboard to remove fishing gear that was fouling the starboard propeller and effectively anchoring the vessel to the seabed.
+On 9 June 2016 a crewman jumped overboard from the potter Our Sarah Jane (NN710) to remove fishing gear that was fouling the starboard propeller and effectively anchoring the vessel to the seabed while in the English Channel.
 He immediately got into difficulty and was carried away from the vessel by a strong tidal stream.
 Despite the efforts of the vessel’s skipper and the remaining crewman, the deckhand disappeared from view.
 His body was not recovered.

 A recommendation (2016/154) has been made to the vessel’s owner aimed at ensuring that lifesaving equipment is readily available and improving the crew’s ability to deal effectively with emergency situations.